sanjeev30798/sanjeev30798/README.md

 -->
 # This is Sanjeev

-I am a computer programming enthusiastic and open source contributor.
+I am a computer programming enthusiastic and an open source contributor.